robotpy/robotpy-docs/install/index.rst

   or pyfrc installed on it (such as a coprocessor like the Raspberry Pi), see the :ref:`pynetworktables installation documentation <install_pynetworktables>`.

+Using cscore from Python:

+* See the :ref:`robotpy-cscore installation documentation <install_cscore>`.

 Installing extra software packages on the RoboRIO:

 * You can install third party packages such as OpenCV, NumPy, robotpy-cscore,